A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Discussion

-\paragraph{Acknowledgements} The authors would like to acknowledge funding from NSERC.
+\paragraph{Acknowledgements} This work was funded by the Natural Sciences and Engineering Research Council of Canada, Discovery grant (RGPIN-2019–06131).
 Several discussions with Alexandre Bouchard-C\^ot\'e were very helpful in developing the procedure outlined in Section \ref{sec:derivation P1} and in improving the clarity of the manuscript.